naveenaddanki84/LH24_oola/README.md

-# Indiana Toxicity Watch - Document Analysis Platform
+#  Multimodal Document Analysis and Q&A System

 ## 🎯 Project Overview
 An advanced document processing and analysis platform designed for comprehensive document interaction and intelligent Q&A capabilities.